ArsenalGunners/MVMDD/README.md

 ## 5. <span id="5">Acknowledgements</span>

 Thanks for the main contributors of the MVMDD Dataset.
 They are [Zida Liu](https://zidaliu.github.io/), Juan Blanco, [Guohao Lan](https://guohao.netlify.com/) and [Maria Gorlatova](https://maria.gorlatova.com/).
-This work is supported by [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at Duke University](https://www.duke.edu/).
+This work is supported by [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).